top of page

 Housing

 The implementation of housing and residential area in IKN region is based on the following zones, namely (i) simple housing; (ii) middle housing; and (iii) real estate.
-To accelerate the development and procurement of housing and residential area for residents in IKN, business actors in housing and residential area which have not been able to fulfil the balanced housing obligations in other regions, may be implemented in IKN area.
+To accelerate the development and procurement of housing and residential area for residents in IKN, business actors in the housing and settlement sector who have not yet fulfilled their balanced housing obligations in other regions may do so in the Nusantara Capital City area, with due consideration to the detailed plans and spatial planning of the Nusantara Capital City.
 Such obligations shall be fulfilled through application to IKN Authority with options of (i) conducting balanced housing development in IKN region; or (ii) paying conversion fees for the fulfilment of balanced housing.

 bottom of page